TECH-SAVIOURS-ORG/local-arch-repo/README.md

 # local-arch-repo
 Running multiple Arch devices?
 Create your own package archive repository and simply add another device.
-This is actually for a pinephone and other x86_64 Arch devices.
-Probably PIs (armv7l) will follow.
+This is actually for a PinePhone (aarch64), PIs (armv7l) and other x86_64 Arch devices.
+Probably others will follow.

 # What does it?
 These are just a few bash scripts to install your local repository or add another client, and two hooks for your pacman updates.